DeveloperAlly/typescript-fevm-hardhat-wallaby-hyperspace-deploy-example/README.md

-Leaving the below in the readme.
+Leaving the below in the readme in case others encounter the same thing.

-** Why I originally made this repo was as a reproducible error pack.
+** Why I originally made this repo was as a reproducible error pack (it's since morphed into an example though :) ).
 Note: I'm aware there is a "kit" for this - however, its very bloated code wise, and doesn't offer too much in the way of explanation of WHY certain code is part of the package - if you have insight on some of this - would love to know about it!

 UPDATE: It appears this problem links to a problem with interacting with the ethers.js library and the way FVM handles indexes.
 See related issues: